lenguyenthedat/lenguyenthedat.github.io/_posts/2014-07-21-minimal-data-science-1-starcraft.md

 ![image](http://i.imgur.com/AojCn7a.png)

 ##Forewords##
 This is the first in a data science blog series that I'm writing.
 My goal for this series is not only sharing, tutorializing, but also, making personal notes while learning and working as a Data Scientist.
-I'm looking forward to receiving any feedback from you.
+If you are reading this blog, please feel free to give me any feedback or question you might have.

 **Note:** The source codes as well as original datasets for this series will also be updated at this [Github repository](https://github.com/lenguyenthedat/minimal-datascience) of mine.
 {: .notice}